huntdatacenter/docs/docs/coordination/risk/resources.md

 ::: tip Risk roles

 Oddgeir Lingaas Holmen holds the role as *Chief information officer* at HUNT Cloud.
-He is responsible for the implementation of the Security and privacy policies, including our risk management.
-Qussay Ghazeia holds the role as *Compliance officer* at HUNT Cloud, and he is responsible our internal audit program and coordination of external partner audits.
+The role is responsible for the implementation of the Security and privacy policies, including our risk management.
+Qussay Ghazeia holds the role as *Compliance officer* at HUNT Cloud.
+The role is responsible for the internal audit program and coordination of external audits.

 :::